Symplectic isotopy on non-minimal ruled surfaces: Homotopy fibration and the stratification of

-\subsection{Keeping track of isotopy classes during the $b^+=1$ $J$-compatible inflation.}
+\subsection{Keeping track of isotopy classes during the $J$-inflation.}

-As previously mentioned, cohomologous forms are not known to be isotopic in the cases of blow-ups, in contrast to the minimal case.
+Cohomologous forms are not known to be isotopic in the cases of blow-ups, in contrast to the minimal case.
 Recall that $\mT_u$ is the space of symplectic forms in the cohomology class $u$ and $\mT_{\w}$ is the space of symplectic forms isotopic to $\w$.
-When $u=[\w]$, $\mT_{\w}$ is a connected component of $\mT_u$. \\
+When $u=[\w]$, $\mT_{\w}$ is a path connected component of $\mT_u$. \\

 When performing $J$-compatible inflation, where $J$ is in the larger space $\mA_u$ (of almost complex structures compatible with some symplectic form in the cohomology class $u$), we must exhibit the following properties: